Digital content is easy to share, although it is also a challenge to keep it visible online.

 To make sure that your content is visible the right platform should be chosen.
 It depends on the goals that you would like to achieve and the audience you target.
 Interestingly, not only the content has a targeted audience but the platform itself creates a very specific community.
 You may be astonished by how different ‘Instagrammers’ are from ‘Facebookers’.

-However, keep in mind that the content itself plays a special role.
+Keep in mind that the content itself plays a special role.
 Different publishing platforms are focused on specific formats.
-Video content is used in TikTok, images are shared in Instagram and text information is better spread via Facebook.
+Video content is used in TikTok, images are shared in Instagram and text information is better shared via Facebook.

 Sharing digital content online gives the option to receive instant feedback on what has been published.
 A comment section makes it possible to connect with your audience and to interact with it.
 If you publish content, take the time to read the comment section, to reply and to thank the audience for watching the video.